-Each floor covers a different decade in his artistic evolution, ranging from Rothkoesque geometric paintings developed as an abstract expressionist to jarringly original colourist work with poignant gestures of dripping paint.
-All of these large scale pieces lean towards the broader appeal of abstraction without distraction and are an ideal choice for the launch.
+Each floor covers a different decade in his creative evolution, ranging from Rothkoesque geometric paintings developed as an abstract expressionist to jarringly original colourist work with layered gestures of dripping paint.
+All of these large-scale pieces lean towards the broader appeal of abstraction without distraction.
+An interesting choice for the launch.

 Next year, there are plans for an adjoining restaurant called Pharmacy 2, named after his restaurant and bar in Notting Hill Gate called The Pharmacy.